zzronzz/ePortfolio/README.md

 Artifact: Grazioso Salvare Dashboard
 Course: CS 340 Advanced Programming Concepts

-For Enhancement Three, I will improve MongoDB CRUD error handling, query validation, credential handling, and documentation for the dashboard project.
+For Enhancement Three, I improved the Grazioso Salvare Dashboard by strengthening MongoDB CRUD error handling, input validation, database connection handling, and fallback data loading.
+The enhanced CRUD module now provides clearer database connection messages and checks whether the MongoDB collection is available before attempting database operations.

+I also updated the dashboard so it can continue running when MongoDB is unavailable.
+If the MongoDB connection fails or returns no records, the dashboard loads the local CSV fallback dataset.
+This allows the dashboard to still display table data, a breed distribution chart, and a geolocation map.

+Folder: enhancement-three-databases